AccelerateHS/accelerate-llvm/README.md

 Installation
 ------------

-You will need to install a couple of foreign libraries: libffi as well as LLVM.
-When installing LLVM, make sure to install the 'nvptx' target as well, not just the native target.
+You will need to install a couple of foreign libraries: libffi as well as LLVM (with shared library support).
+If you want to use the GPU targeting `accelerate-llvm-ptx` backend, make sure you install (or build) LLVM with the 'nvptx' target.

 Example using [Homebrew](http://brew.sh) on Mac OS X: